itsmeluisc/spotify_data_analysis/README.md

 While multiple exploratory analyses are included, the main focus is on understanding how static song attributes (e.g., danceability, loudness, explicitness) relate to dynamic performance metrics (e.g., popularity score, daily chart position).
 It focuses on understanding the impact of fixed song attributes on listener reception, aiming to shed light on crucial decisions like optimal release timing or predicting a song's acceptance in specific regions.

 The initial phase of this project involved extensive data cleaning using PostgreSQL.
-The raw dataset presented significant challenges, including empty rows, inconsistencies, and out-of-range values.
-For the subsequent analysis, only data from the year 2024 was extracted to ensure a clear and well-defined study period.
-The second part of the project utilizes Jupyter Notebooks for in-depth exploration and visualization.
-All cleaning scripts and analytical notebooks have been structured into a well-organized Python program, also included in this repository.
+The raw dataset presented significant challenges, including empty rows, inconsistencies, and out of range values.
+For the subsequent analysis, only data from the year 2024 was extracted to ensure a clear and well defined study period.
+The second part of the project utilizes Jupyter Notebooks for in depth exploration and visualization.
+All cleaning scripts and analytical notebooks have been structured into a well organized Python program, also included in this repository.

 #### Dataset